Writing an Essay on a Past Event

 Sample Student Outline

-For example, a student wants to write about a memory of a fight with her sister when she is young.
-This fight and the lecture by her mother afterward leads her to realize how much she really loves her sister.
+Imagine that a student wants to write about a memory of a fight with her sister when she is young.
+This fight and the lecture by her mother afterward lead her to realize how much she really loves her sister.
 The conflict and resolution of the fight will be the body of her paper.
 To put the memory in context and show significance, she can use a conversation with her sister as the opening and the conclusion.
 Here is her simple organization outline:

-- Introduction: Conversation with sister in the present.
+Introduction: Conversation with sister in the present.
 Maybe this could be the start of a fight.
-When writing conversations like this you can try to re-create a real conversation, or make up a conversation which is typical of the type of things you would say to one another.
-As a transition to the flashback memory, you could write something like "I suddenly remembered..."
-Another way to do this is to have the conversation end and then you could start thinking about the past event.
+When writing conversations like this you can try to re-create a real conversation, or make up a conversation that is typical of the type of things you would say to one another.
+As a transition to the flashback memory, you could write something like "I suddenly remembered...."
+Another way to do this is to have the conversation end and then lead into thinking about the past event.

 - Return to the conversation with the sister and decide to end the coming fight because of remembering this past event.

-- Have a phone call which ends the fight and brings up the earlier memory.
+- Have a phone call that ends the fight and brings up the earlier memory.